BujarMuharemi/game-jam2/README.md

 * ~~draw "ball player"~~
 * ~~and just 1 health, because it makes everything worse~~ → instant death makes it better
 * ~~add parallax effect to game so it has depth -> added it but need to change art for the "infinity" layers~~

 ### Most important for today *(26.2)*
 * ~~"level done" pickup w/ icon and  next lvl canvas(without function)~~
 * add some pickup for points/ u have to pick up all to pass a level... ?
-► @**create a moving platform script with a lot of public settings, which can be used for everything (platforms, spikes, saws) -> use debug line to show their travel range,speed etc**
+* ~~create a moving platform script with a lot of public settings, which can be used for everything (platforms, spikes, saws) -> use debug line to show their travel range,speed etc~~
 * level loading mechanism & menus etc ?
     ### SFX (1,5h) -> took 2,5h
     should also be done before starting level creation.
 I very simple in unity.
     * ~~player "rolling/walking", jumping, landing, getting hit, dying~~